carbon-language/carbon-lang/docs/project/evolution.md

 None of this should preclude gathering information like polls of opinion among groups, or signalling agreement.
-Where community members stand and how many agree with that stance on any issue _is_ information, and useful to surface.
+Where community members stand and how many

+agree with that stance on any issue _is_ information, and useful to surface. agree with that stance on any issue _is_ information, and useful to surface.
 ## Governance structure

 ### Carbon leads